Food Labelling Regulations UK: A Complete Guide

 Here are some steps it suggests to ensure that you are doing everything correctly:

-• Use clear and legible text: All information on the label must be clearly and legibly presented, in a way that is easy to understand for consumers.
-There are key guidelines which include instructions such as minimal font size and the need to access information without the need to open packaging.
+- Use clear and legible text: All information on the label must be clearly and legibly presented, in a way that is easy to understand for consumers.
+The government have issued key guidelines which include instructions such as minimal font size and the need to access information without opening the packaging.

 Food labelling regulations are just one aspect of food compliance.
 Your product must also comply with regulations that control the ingredients and packaging of food, these include: